Renewable Skills Initiative

 Iron & Earth works with communities to develop customized sustainable energy programs which promote energy diversification and provide trainees with the knowledge, skills, and experience they need to pursue employment in a related career.
 All programs are specialized for delivery in rural and Indigenous communities and are fully funded by Iron & Earth and its partners.

-Our goal is to have 90 participants in our Renewable Skills Initiative and to install renewable energy system in at least 3 communities in 2023.
 The energy transition is already underway in Canada and renewable power generation can be a prosperous transition for individuals and communities.

-Iron & Earth brings change through action so if you or your community are ready to make a change use the Contact Us button on this page or send an email to [email protected] .
+Iron & Earth brings change through action so if you or your community are ready to make a change, use the Contact Us button on this page or send an email to [email protected] .